DataBiosphere/toil/docs/install/basic.rst

 Preparation
 -----------

-Toil supports only Python 2.7.
+Toil currently  supports only Python 2.7.
 If you don't satisfy this requirement, consider using anaconda_ to create an alternate Python 2.7 installation.

 .. _anaconda: https://conda.io/docs/py2or3.html